ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 ### Layer Styling

 So far, QGIS has assigned random, default colours to imported and created layers.
-If we want to make the maps presentable we'll need to edit the style of the layers to highlight the data we are trying to get across.
+If we want to make the maps presentable, we'll need to edit the style of the layers to highlight the data we are trying to get across.

-To edit the layer styles, we will use the `Layer Stylng` panel.
+To edit the layer styles, we will use the `Layer Styling` panel.
 If not already, enable this from the menu bar under `View > Panels > Layer Styling`.

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/layer_styling_panel.JPG?raw=true" title="Layer styling panel">